Custodian REIT (LSE: CREI), the UK commercial real estate investment company, today reports its final results for the year ended 31 March 2018.

-- £8.9m valuation uplift from successful asset management initiatives, £2.9m net valuation increase
+- £8.8m valuation uplift from successful asset management initiatives, £5.7m net valuation increase⁷

-- £1.6m profit on disposal of six properties for an aggregate consideration of £18.9m
+- £1.6m profit on disposal of five properties for an aggregate consideration of £11.3m

-EPRA performance measures have been disclosed to facilitate comparability with the Company’s peers through consistent reporting of key performance measures, as the Company became a FTSE EPRA/NAREIT index series constituent in March 2017.
+Alternative performance measures, including EPRA Best Practice Recommendations, are among the key performance indicators used by the Board to assess the Company’s performance.
+EPRA performance measures have been disclosed to facilitate comparison with the Company’s peers through consistent reporting of key performance measures.
+The Company is a FTSE EPRA/NAREIT index series constituent.

 Commenting on the final results, David Hunter, Chairman of Custodian REIT, said:

-“I am pleased to report that Custodian REIT has continued to deliver strong shareholder returns with NAV per share total return of 8.5% (2016: 6.4%) for the year.
-We invested a total of £105.0m on the completion of 25 acquisitions and one ongoing pre-let development, funded by £92.4m raised from the issue of new shares and £25m of new term debt.
+“I am pleased to report that Custodian REIT has continued to deliver strong shareholder returns with NAV per share total return of 9.6% (2017: 8.5%) for the year.
+We invested a total of £106.3m on the completion of 20 acquisitions, one ongoing pre-let development and one significant refurbishment, funded principally by £54.7m raised from the issue of new shares and £50.0m of new term debt.

 Further information regarding the Company can be found at the Company’s website www.custodianreit.com or please contact:

-I am pleased to report that Custodian REIT has continued to deliver strong shareholder returns with NAV per share total return of 8.5% (2016: 6.4%) for the year ended 31 March 2017.
-During the year we invested a total of £105.0m on the completion of 25 acquisitions and one ongoing pre-let development, funded by £92.4m raised from the issue of new shares and £25m of new term debt.
-Increasing the scale of the Company and a continued focus on controlling costs has reduced the OCR (excluding direct property expenses) from 1.3% to 1.2%.
-We plan to achieve further growth to realise the economies of scale offered by the Company’s relatively fixed cost base and the recently announced reduction in Investment Manager fees, detailed below, while adhering to the Company’s investment policy and maintaining the quality of both properties and income.
+I am pleased to report that Custodian REIT has continued to deliver strong shareholder returns with NAV per share total return of 9.6% (2017: 8.5%) for the year ended 31 March 2018.
+During the year we invested a total of £106.3m on the completion of 20 acquisitions, one ongoing pre-let development and one significant refurbishment, funded principally by £54.7m raised from the issue of new shares and £50.0m of new term debt.
+Increasing the scale of the Company and a continued focus on controlling costs has reduced the ongoing charges ratio (excluding direct property expenses) from 1.20% to 1.15%.
+We plan to achieve continued growth to realise the further economies of scale offered by the Company’s relatively fixed cost base and the reduced rate of Investment Manager fees from 1 June 2017, while adhering to the Company’s investment policy and maintaining the quality of both properties and income.

-The Company pays one of the highest fully covered dividends amongst its peer group of listed property investment companies.
-Despite the fund’s rapid growth, we have sought to minimise the impact of ‘cash drag’ following the issue of new shares by taking advantage of the flexibility offered by the Company’s £35m revolving credit facility (“RCF”).
-I am delighted that the flexibility of the RCF, coupled with proactive asset management of the portfolio and the rapid deployment of cash as it has been raised, has allowed us to increase the target dividend for the year ending 31 March 2018 by 1.6% to 6.45p per share, and to accelerate the payment of quarterly dividends by one month.
+The Company pays one of the highest fully covered dividends amongst its peer group of listed property investment companies¹⁵.
+During a period of further growth we have sought to minimise the impact of ‘cash drag’ following the issue of new shares by taking advantage of the flexibility offered by the Company’s £35.0m revolving credit facility (“RCF”).
+I am delighted that proactive asset management of the portfolio to secure rental growth, coupled with the flexibility of the RCF and prompt deployment of cash as it has been raised through equity issuance, has allowed us to increase the target dividend¹⁶ for the year ending 31 March 2019 by 1.6% to 6.55p per share.

 Net asset value

-In addition to acquisitions, activity during the year also focused on pro-active asset management, which generated an £8.9m valuation uplift.
-We intend to continue our asset management activities and complete the current acquisition pipeline, with the deployment of existing debt facilities expected to increase gearing towards our target level of 25% loan-to-value (“LTV”).
+In addition to acquisitions, activity during the year also focused on pro-active asset management, which generated an £8.8m valuation uplift.
+We intend to continue our asset management activities and complete the current acquisition pipeline where we have identified compelling propositions, with the deployment of existing debt facilities expected to increase net gearing towards our target level of 25% loan-to-value (“LTV”).